MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/install-azurerm-ps.md

 |I want to upgrade to PowerShell 5|[Install the latest version of WMF](http://go.microsoft.com/fwlink/?LinkId=398175)|
 |I am running on a version of Windows with PowerShell 3 or PowerShell 4|[Get the PackageManagement modules](http://go.microsoft.com/fwlink/?LinkID=746217)|

+<a id="helpmechoose"></a>
+### Checking the version of Azure PowerShell

+Although we encourage you to upgrade to the latest version as early as possible, several versions of Azure PowerShell are support.
+To determine the version of Azure PowerShell you have installed, run `Get-Module AzureRM` from your command line.

 ### Updating to a new version of Azure PowerShell

 PowerShellGet has the ability to update an installed module when a new version has been released to